Sigismund Friedrich Hermbstädt

-Sigismund Friedrich Hermbstädt (16 April 1760, Erfurt – 22 October 1833, Berlin) was a German pharmacist and chemist who wielded great influence on the improvement of science education for pharmacists.
+Sigismund Friedrich Hermbstädt (16 April 1760 – 22 October 1833) was a German pharmacist and chemist who wielded great influence on the improvement of science education for pharmacists.
 He also made numerous contributions in the fields of industrial and agricultural chemistry.

 Biography

+Hermbstädt was born on 16 April 1760 in Erfurt.
 He studied medicine and pharmacy at the University of Erfurt, and following graduation, worked as an assistant in the pharmacy of Johann Christian Wiegleb in Langensalza.
-In 1786 he undertook a study trip to the Harz Mountains and the Erzgebirge, followed by visits to Göttingen, Halle, Leipzig and Freiberg, and in the process, made the acquaintance of several eminent scientists.
+In 1786 he undertook a study trip to the Harz Mountains and the Ore Mountains, followed by visits to Göttingen, Halle, Leipzig and Freiberg, and in the process, made the acquaintance of several eminent scientists.
 In 1787 he moved to Berlin, where he conducted private lectures on chemistry, physics, technology and pharmacy.
 In 1781 he was appointed professor of chemistry and pharmacy at the Collegium Medico-chirurgicum in Berlin.

 In 1808 he became a full member of the Prussian Academy of Sciences, and three years later was appointed professor of technological chemistry at the University of Berlin.
 In 1820 he became a professor of chemistry at the Allgemeinen Kriegsschule in Berlin.

 In 1828 the botanical genus Hermbstaedtia (family Amaranthaceae) was named in his honor.

+He died on 22 October 1833 in Berlin, at the age of 73.